 Targeted revitalisation investments are currently being delivered in four suburbs.

 The Office for Suburban Development is investing $4.4 million in Altona to revitalise the area.
-This work is in partnership with Hobsons Bay City Council, contributing $7.3m and the Department of Environment, Land, Water and Planning which is contributing $1.4m.
+This work is in partnership with Hobsons Bay City Council, contributing $7.3m and the Department of Energy, Environment and Climate Action which is contributing $1.4m.
 These investments will collectively deliver:

 - A new Main Beach entry